-For ALL teachers and other professionals on a one (1) year cycle an evaluator will conduct a full observation/work site visit for the first observation before December 20, followed by one mini/partial observation/ work site visit, and ending with a full observation/ work place visit before March 31.
+For ALL teachers and other professionals on a one (1) year cycle an evaluator will conduct a full observation/work site visit for the first observation before December 20, followed by one 20-30 minute mini/partial observation/ work site visit, and ending with a full observation/ work place visit before March 31.
 During the mini/partial observation, the observer and observee will agree on which component(s) to target.
 A peer will also complete a mini/partial observation any time before March 1 after being trained to be a peer observer.
+The principal will monitor that the last full observation is conducted after the peer observation through the use of a tracking form.